 See The ADD Journey: Help for the Road Ahead or ADHD Coaching Strategies to learn more about ADHD Coaches and how their services differ from those offered by other treatment providers.
 For even more information, Totally ADD! has created 6 short videos titled “What is ADHD Coaching?”

-If you cannot afford a personal coach, see Alternatives to ADHD Coaching which lists group coaching, self-coaching, and other options.
+If you cannot afford a personal coach, see ADHD Coaching Options which lists group coaching, self-coaching, and other options.